All Products

 abs(interval)

-This function converts an interval value to a numeric value that represents the corresponding number of days, and then returns the absolute value of the returned number.
+Converts an interval value to the equivalent number of days, then returns the absolute value as numeric.

 SELECT abs(a) FROM polar_test_interval_func;